openstack/charms.openstack/README.md

 ## Using the relation adapter classes - OpenStackRelationAdapter

 The relation adapter classes adapt a reactive interface for use in the rendering functions.
-Their pricipal use is to provide an iterator of the attributes declared in the `assessors` attribute of the instance.
+Their principal use is to provide an iterator of the attributes declared in the `assessors` attribute of the instance.

 A reactive `BaseRelation` derived instance has an `auto_accessors` attribute